How to Choose the Best Time Tracking Software

 More on that in the lines below.

 Where do you work and what device do you use

-Time tracking tools are made with specific devices in mind; some are made for Windows, some for iOS, Android, or Mac, and it's important that you consider them in relation to where you work.
+Time tracking tools are made with specific devices in mind — some are made for Windows, some for iOS, Android, or Mac, and it's important that you consider them in relation to where you work.

 If your job description requires you to often be away from the office, you'll want an easy-to-use app made for iOS and Android.

 If you're a freelancer working from home, who bills by the hour, you'll need a straightforward work hours tracker, so that you can track your billable hours.

 How do you work

-What are your needs
+What are your time tracking needs

 Consider your workflow again, and note down all the features your tool should have.